chardso/fruit-culture-fruit-farming/README.md

 - Male insect has a black spot in middle of the forewings that is absent in females.
 The insect is active during July to September.
    4.Longevity: Females live for 50-55 days.

-Management strategies :
+# Management strategies :

- Cultural control
+ ## Cultural control
-    • Use resistant varieties like IR 50, CR 1009, Co 46, PTB 2 and PTB 18.
+- Use resistant varieties like IR 50, CR 1009, Co 46, PTB 2 and PTB 18.
 Nursery should not be raised near the lamp posts.
-    • Apply neem cake @ 12.5 Kg/20 cent nursery as basal dose.
+- Apply neem cake @ 12.5 Kg/20 cent nursery as basal dose.

-Chemical control
+# Chemical control
-    • Spray anyone of the following herbicide: Carbofuran 3 G 3.5 kg (or) Phorate 10 G 1.0 kg (or) Quinalphos 5 G 2.0 kg
+- Spray anyone of the following herbicide: Carbofuran 3 G 3.5 kg (or) Phorate 10 G 1.0 kg (or) Quinalphos 5 G 2.0 kg

-Rice Caseworm (Case Worm, Nymphula depunctalis (Guen.), Pyraustidae, Lepidoptera) Symptom of damage
+- Rice Caseworm (Case Worm, Nymphula depunctalis (Guen.), Pyraustidae, Lepidoptera)
+# Symptom of damage
-    • Caterpillars feed on green tissues of the leaves and leave become whitish papery.
+- Caterpillars feed on green tissues of the leaves and leave become whitish papery.
-    • Tubular cases around the tillers by cutting the apical portion of leaves.
+- Tubular cases around the tillers by cutting the apical portion of leaves.
-    • Floating of tubular cases on the water.
+- Floating of tubular cases on the water.

-Nature of damage
+# Nature of damage
-     The caterpillar cuts a piece of leaf roll it longitudinally into a tubular structure and remains inside.
+- The caterpillar cuts a piece of leaf roll it longitudinally into a tubular structure and remains inside.
 It feeds by scraping the green tissue of the leaf.
 The cases often float in the water.

-Identification of insect pest
+# Identification of insect pest
+## Egg:
-    • Egg:  Eggs are light yellow, disc like, smooth and irregular in shape.
+- Eggs are light yellow, disc like, smooth and irregular in shape.
 They are laid on the underside of the leaves floating on the water.
+## Larva:
-    • Larva: Pale translucent green with orange head.
+- Pale translucent green with orange head.
 It has filamentous gills on the sides of the body that helps to lead a semi aquatic life
+## Pupa:
-    • Pupa:  It pupates inside the leaf case.
+- It pupates inside the leaf case.
 Fresh pupae are milky white, which gradually turn to light yellow.
+## Adult:
-    • Adult:  Moth is delicate white moth with pale brown wavy markings.
-The adult is a small delicate moth having white wings speckled with pale brown wavy markings.
+- Moth is delicate white moth with pale brown wavy markings.
+- The adult is a small delicate moth having white wings speckled with pale brown wavy markings.
 Females are larger than males.
 Egg laying takes place in the night.

- Management strategies
+ # Management strategies
- Cultural control
+ ##Cultural control
-    • Mix 250 ml of kerosene to the standing water
+- Mix 250 ml of kerosene to the standing water
-    • Dislodge the cases by passing a rope and drain water
+- Dislodge the cases by passing a rope and drain water
-    • Collect the cases and destroy
+- Collect the cases and destroy

-Chemical control
+# Chemical control
-    • Spray any one of the following herbicide : Monocrotophos 36 SL 40 ml (or) Quinalphos 25 EC 80 ml.
+- Spray any one of the following herbicide :
+- Monocrotophos 36 SL 40 ml (or) Quinalphos 25 EC 80 ml.

-Nursery Diseases
+## Nursery Diseases
+# Blast
-    • Blast - Pyricularia oryzea
+- Pyricularia oryzea
+# Brown spot
-    • Brown spot - Drechslera oryzae (Cochliobolus miyabean)
+- Drechslera oryzae (Cochliobolus miyabean)
-    • Rice Tungro virus disease
+# Rice Tungro virus disease
-   (i)Rice tungro  Bacilliform virus
+- Rice tungro  Bacilliform virus
-  (ii) Rice tungro Spherical virus
+-Rice tungro Spherical virus
-Rice blast (Pyricularia oryzea)
+# Rice blast (Pyricularia oryzea)
-Symptom of damage
+## Symptom of damage
-    • Disease can infect paddy at all growth stages and all aerial parts of plant (Leaf, neck and node).
+- Disease can infect paddy at all growth stages and all aerial parts of plant (Leaf, neck and node).
-    • Small specks originate on leaves - subsequently enlarge into spindle shaped spots(0.5 to 1.5cm length, 0.3 to 0.5cm width) with ashy center.
+- Small specks originate on leaves - subsequently enlarge into spindle shaped spots(0.5 to 1.5cm length, 0.3 to 0.5cm width) with ashy center.
-    • Several spots coalesce and form big irregular patches
+- Several spots coalesce and form big irregular patches

-Management Strategies
+# Management Strategies
-    • Avoid excess N - fertilizer application
+- Avoid excess N - fertilizer application
-    • Use of tolerant varieties ( Palghuna, Swarnamukhi, Swathi, Prabhat, Co 47, IR - 64, IR - 36, Jaya)
+- Use of tolerant varieties ( Palghuna, Swarnamukhi, Swathi, Prabhat, Co 47,
+# IR - 64, IR - 36, Jaya)
-    • Dry seed treatment with Pseudomonas fluorescens talc formulation @10g/kg of seed.
+- Dry seed treatment with Pseudomonas fluorescens talc formulation @10g/kg of seed.
-    • Stagnate water to a depth of 2.5 cm in the nursery.
+- Stagnate water to a depth of 2.5 cm in the nursery.
 Sprinkle 2.5 kg of P. fluorescens (talc) and mix with stagnated water.
 Soak the root system of seedlings for 30 min and transplant.
-    • Seed treatment at 2.0 g/kg seed with Captan or Carbendazim or Thiram or Tricyclazole.
+- Seed treatment at 2.0 g/kg seed with Captan or Carbendazim or Thiram or Tricyclazole.
-    • Spraying of Tricyclazole at 1g/lit of water or Edifenphos at 1 ml/lit of water or Carbendazim at 1.0 gm/lit.
+- Spraying of Tricyclazole at 1g/lit of water or Edifenphos at 1 ml/lit of water or Carbendazim at 1.0 gm/lit.

 ToBrown Spot : Helminthosporium oryzae
 Also called as sesame leaf spot (or) Helminthosporiose (or ) fungal blight